mylonasartist/serializer/README.md

 - Provide serialization of multidimensional arrays.

 **!!!
 Warning:** the implementation uses recursion - StackOverflowError possible on too deep nesting
-    as well as on circular references.
+    as well as on circular references which includes the case of link between instances of outer and inner classes.

 **!!!
 Limitations:**
 - Fields nesting depth should be small enough for not to cause StackOverflowError.
-- There should be no circular references.
+- There should be no circular references (includes the case of link between instances of outer and inner classes).
 - Classes of instances must have either default constructor or allow NULL params to constructor.
 - Not supported instance (fields, elements in collections, maps, etc.) types:
   - Dynamic proxies, e.g. java.lang.reflect.Proxy.